 An assembly style talk and Q&A with readings

 Suitable for Key Stage 2 upwards.
 The session can be adapted for different ages.

 Meet author and playwright Daniel Ingram-Brown and Apprentice Adventurers Fletcher and Scoop from The Firebird Chronicles.
-Hear about their exploits at Blotting’s Academy, the place where all story characters are trained, and listen to Daniel read from his latest book, The Nemesis Charm.
+Hear about their exploits at Blotting’s Academy, the place where all story characters are trained, and listen to Daniel read from his latest book, Through the Uncrossable Boundary.
 Ask questions about what it’s like to be an author and about the plays and books he’s written.